1.3.3. Rules for blocking users

 This includes obscenities where some/all of the letters are replaced by stars or other symbols, yet the intended meaning is clearly understood by native speakers.

-The use of statements (in usernames, profile information, comments, or map item descriptions/comments) that incite violence or promote hostility, or disparage a person or group based on their gender, race, nationality, language, origin, religious beliefs, or membership in a particular social group.
+The use of statements (in usernames, profile information, comments, private messages in the Messenger, or map item descriptions/comments) that incite violence, promote hostility, or disparage a person or group based on their gender, race, nationality, language, origin, religious beliefs, or membership in a particular social group.

 Users can be blocked for different lengths of time: